galenlim/hackthebox-htb-writeups/resolute.md

 index: 0x10c1 RID: 0x2776 acb: 0x00000010 Account: zach	Name: (null)	Desc: (null)
 ```

-The most juicy bit of information a password that looks like a default password set upon account creation.
+The most juicy bit of information is a password that looks like a default password set upon account creation.

 Trying the password with the username `marko` on both SMB and WinRM was not fruitful.